Einsi3dler/alx-zero_day/0x03-git/README.md

-I will attend the next world cup
+I will attend the next world cup in 2026